Direct Java API

 Go funky with the Couchbase extension

-If you need more power or are familiar with the Couchbase Java API and want to use some features we haven't implemented yet, first so we can consider that addition in future version, and then head over to the Java Cluster to get direct access to the Couchbase Java SDK.
+If you need more power or are familiar with the Couchbase Java API and want to use some features we haven't implemented yet, first let us know so we can consider that addition in future version, and then head over to the Java Cluster to get direct access to the Couchbase Java SDK.

 Couchbase Java Cluster